Frederick Cain

 Pre War

-Frederick was born in 1890 in Hitchin to Samuel and Hannah Cain (née Davis) and attended Hitchin Boys British School in Hitchin.
+Frederick Cain was born in Hitchin in 1890, the son of Samuel and Hannah Cain (nee Davis) and one of five children.

-In 1891 the family were living at 60 Old Park Road, Hitchin.
-The parents Samuel (33) and Hannah (33) were both working as tailors.
-Their children were Charles S (9), Percy (7), Florence H (5), Winefred V (3) and Frederick at 10 months.
+On the 1891 Census the family were living at 60 Old Park Road, Hitchin.
+His parents, Samuel (33) and Hannah (33), were both working as tailors.
+Their children were Charles S (9), Percy (7), Florence H (5), Winifred V (3) (also known as Minnie) and Frederick aged 10 months.

 Wartime Service

-He was originally buried at Wailly Military Cemetery, but as part of the concentration of graves after the war his body was exhumed and re-buried at Douchy-Les-Ayette British Cemetery.
+He was originally buried at Wailly Military Cemetery, but as part of the concentration of graves after the war his body was exhumed and re-buried at Douchy-Les-Ayette British Cemetery, France.
 He was identified by the cross erected on his grave.

 Additional Information